 First of all, ask yourself, what is spirituality?
 I know that is not the answer you were looking for when you searched for an answer.
 However, many questions surround the idea of spirituality.
-The problem is that depending on who you ask; you will get different answers.
+The problem is that depending on who you ask, you will get different answers.
 Throughout this article, we will try to answer as many of those questions as possible in different ways.
-That way, by the end of the article, you will have an understanding of what it means to you.
+That way, by the end of the article, you will understand what it means to you.

 What is Spirituality?